ousmanebarry/akinator-discord/README.md

 # Akinator Discord Bot

-## Disclaimer : I will not be updating this repo, feel free to fork it and improve the bot where you see fit
+## I will not be updating this repo, feel free to fork it and improve the bot where you see fit

 ## Table of Content